Step 1: Find a Contractor (2 to 4 weeks)

 Step 5: Enjoy your Solar!
 (25 years)

-After Eversource issues your permit to operate, your solar contractor will work with you to turn on your new system, check that meters, and complete the final paperwork.
+After Eversource issues your permit to operate, your solar contractor will work with you to turn on your new system, check that the new meters are functioning properly, and complete the final paperwork.
 Now you're ready to generate clean, renewable power and discover the benefits of net metering and SMART incentives.

 Most solar panels have a 20- to 25-year manufacturer warranty with inverters warrantied up to 25 years.
 Your solar contractor should provide a minimum 5-year warranty to protect against defective workmanship, electric component breakdown, or significant degradation in electrical output.
 Your solar contractor might also offer you a maintenance contract.